 This investigation applies a qualitative meta-synthesis approach to systematic review.
 Such an approach is useful when most publications are qualitative theoretical, which is the case of this study.
 Cumming explains it:

 Qualitative meta-synthesis is analogous to meta-analysis but synthesizes qualitative studies and uses qualitative methods to draw conclusions.
 This approach is particularly useful when a body of studies is mostly qualitative.
-(Cumming et al., 2023)
+(Cumming et al., 2023).

 Additionally, this systematic review objective is to synthesize findings from primary studies (Polanin et al., 2017).
 This study followed the 2021 Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA-A) guidelines for abstract analysis (Page et al., 2021), specifically regarding abstract analysis.
 To map the core themes and concepts in Ikeda's educational philosophy (Schreiber & Cramer, 2024) and given the review's multilingual and multi-year scope, a critical realist perspective was adopted, acknowledging the complexities of synthesizing diverse educational theories (Clegg, 2005).
 To accurate it, data analysis has utilized Python's Pandas, Matplotlib, and Seaborn libraries for visualization and insight extraction (Masoumi & Shahraz, 2022; Nelli, 2015; Siebert et al., 2021) within the Kaggle Notebook software and properly tested and rendered.